vagharsh/Jen2Spinnaker/README.md

   - Valid Jenkins Job to move the images from Local registry to Production.
   - Valid User and Token to run that Jenkins Job.
   - A connection tunnel on port 8084 to the Spinnaker server.
-  - Valid Projects inside Spinnaker with already setup pipelines that had been run for at least once.
+  - Valid Projects inside Spinnaker with already setup pipelines.
-  - Your pipeline docker registry image tag should configured with this. `${trigger['tag']}`
+  - Your pipeline docker registry image tag should configured with this `${trigger['tag']}`.

 - Clone the repo into your web directory.
 - Configure the `config/config.php` as mentioned [here](#configuration-configconfigphp).